Google AI Shopping Graphic Image

 Mobile Optimisation

 Most ecommerce traffic comes from mobile devices.
 Make sure your site uses responsive design and that all content is legible and accessible on smaller screens.
-Test for tap targets, layout shifting, and usability issues using tools like Google’s Mobile-Friendly Test or Lighthouse audit reports.
+Test for tap targets, layout shifting, and usability issues using tools like Google’s Mobile Friendly Test or Lighthouse.

 Indexation and Crawlability